-Clint Sprott Professor, Department of Physics, UW-Madison
+Clint Sprott, professor, Department of Physics, UW-Madison

 Jim Kerns, Assistant Professor, Department of Plant Pathology, UW-Madison

-Philipp Simon, Professor, Department of Philosophy, UW-Madison
+Philipp Simon, Professor, Department of Horticulture, UW-Madison